 If you’re committed to living an organic lifestyle, you eat organic foods and have probably replaced toxic household cleaners with products that are safer for your health.
-Time now to move on and create a healthier environment in the one room where you spend one-third of your life: your bedroom.
+The time is now to move on and create a healthier environment in the one room where you spend one-third of your life: your bedroom.

 Look no further than the pillow you place under your head each night.
-If it’s made with synthetic materials you could be sleeping with toluene, diisocyanate, formaldehyde, PBDEs and petroleum derivatives.
-Toss that pillow into the recycling bin and get a better night’s sleep on something that is all natural or organic from the inside out.
+If it’s made with synthetic materials you could be sleeping with toluene, diisocyanate, formaldehyde, PBDEs, and petroleum derivatives.
+Toss that pillow away and get a better night’s sleep on something that is all-natural or organic from the inside out.

 Before the 1950s and the advent of poly-fiberfill people slept on pillows made from materials found in nature – heavenly sleep conducive fibers and fills like goose down, cotton, natural latex, wool.
 Rest your head on any of these natural fibers and you’ll notice an immediate difference in your quality of sleep each night.